pishleback/Algebraeon/contributing/project_ideas.md

 ### Expected Outcomes
  - A new framework for working with quaternions and integer quaternions.
  - Algorithms to efficiently solve the necessary problems in modular arithmetic.
- - Using the above, an algorithm to express any non-negative integer, even extremely large ones, as a sum of four squares.
+ - Using the above, an algorithm to express non-negative integers, even extremely large ones, as a sum of four squares.

 ### Difficulty
 Easy